 Taking personal responsibility

 Where do we begin?
-Maybe by fully embracing the idea of personal responsibility and actively taking charge of fostering the transformative changes we would like to see.
+Perhaps by fully embracing the idea of personal responsibility and actively taking charge of fostering the transformative changes we desire.

 We can choose to be audacious enough to take responsibility for the entire human family.
 We can choose to make our love for the world what our lives are really about.